Spider veins and varicose veins occur due to weakness or damage in the veins. Varicose veins are typically larger, but both are externally visible.

-Certain lifestyle changes and self-care tips can help prevent new spider veins appearing or stop existing ones from getting worse.
+Certain lifestyle changes and self-care tips can help prevent new spider veins from appearing or stop existing ones from getting worse.
 These include:

-- Avoiding tight clothing.
-Clothing that is too tight around the waist, legs, or pelvis can restrict blood flow and may increase the risk of spider veins.
+- Avoiding tight clothing: Clothing that is too tight around the waist, legs, or pelvis can restrict blood flow and may increase the risk of spider veins.

-- Limiting alcohol consumption.
-Drinking alcohol can cause flushing in the face and broken blood vessels in some people.
+- Limiting alcohol consumption: Drinking alcohol can cause flushing in the face and broken blood vessels in some people.

-- Getting regular exercise.
-Physical activity can help improve circulation and prevent blood from pooling in the legs.
+- Getting regular exercise: Physical activity can help improve circulation and prevent blood from pooling in the legs.

-- Elevating the legs.
-Raising the legs when sitting or lying down can help prevent blood from pooling downward in the legs.
+- Elevating the legs: Raising the legs when sitting or lying down can help prevent blood from pooling downward in the legs.

 Spider veins result from damaged veins or burst blood vessels.
 They are typically painless and do not cause health problems, but some people may wish to treat them for cosmetic reasons.